DIY Solar Panel Cleaning Risks — What Can Go Wrong

 Key electrical risks:

-- Incorrect cleaning techniques can damage junction box seals, creating ongoing moisture ingress points.
+• Incorrect cleaning techniques can damage junction box seals.
+This creates ongoing moisture ingress points.

 Professional cleaners are trained to identify these hazards.
-If you’re cleaning yourself, inspect for any visible cable damage before starting, and ideally clean outside generation hours.
+If you’re cleaning yourself, inspect for any visible cable damage before starting.
+Ideally clean outside generation hours.

 When DIY Is Acceptable

-Despite the risks, DIY cleaning is reasonable in specific circumstances:
+Despite the DIY solar panel cleaning risks, self-cleaning is reasonable in specific circumstances:

 ✅ DIY is acceptable when: